 Janet networked with a number of folks about this.
 I am embedding email responses in the 'notes' for background information on this issue.

-#1 Updated by Tammy Becker about 5 years ago
+#1 Updated by Tammy Becker over 5 years ago

 Email from Jeff Anderson: